Rembonnn/laravel-auditor/README.md

 - Keeping track of user actions
 - Keeping track of what the user sees
 - Keeping track of system changes
-- Keeping track of databases changes
+- Keeping track of databases

+## When to use Laravel Auditor ?
+- Keeping track of user actions (responsibility)
+- Third party integrations (request and response)
+- Discover malicious activities in your applications
+- Debugging purposes